repcaktiw/repcaktiw/README.md

 # Hi, I am repcaktiw 👋

 I'm just starting my coding journey.
 I'm from Poland and I live in Poznań.
-I'm treating coding as a hobby right now, and I'm trying to learn as much as I can.
-I'm mostly interested in web development so I’m trying to get everything connected with this topic right now.
-Currently I'm mainly focusing on vanilla JavaScript.
-That will give me good foundation for both frontend and backend development frameworks.
-In near future I'd like to jump into frontend frameworks (React I suppose) but I'm also interested into geting basic skills of backend developmnet with node.js and express.
+I'm treating coding as a hobby, and I'm trying to learn as much as I can.
+I'm mostly interested in tasks autimatization and web development so I’m trying to get everything connected with this topics right now.
+Currently I'm mainly focusing on Python and JavaScript.
+Currently my main focus is leraning Python.
+I am trying to write code that helps me with my tasks and daily routines.
+In near future I'd like to jump into backend frameworks (node.js, express I suppose) but I'm also interested into geting basic skills of frontend developmnet.

 ### 🔭 I am Currently Focusing on

-- Practicing JavaScript (my main focus)
+- Python
-- Working with CSS Frameworks
+- JavaScript
 - Practicing HTML and CSS skills
 - Learning how to become better programmer

 ### 🌱 Future goals

-- Learning advanced CSS and SASS
+- Learning Node.js and one of the frameworks
 - Learning one of the frontend frameworks
-- Learning Node.js and one of the frameworks basics
+- Learning advanced CSS and SASS
 - Creating interesting and fun projects to polish my skills
 - Be productiove, don't get stuck, have motivation and fun with coding